isofit/isofit/docs/source/custom/docker.rst

 To connect to this port and make it accessible via the browser, pass the `-p [host]:8888` parameter:

 .. code-block:: bash
-  $ docker run --rm -p 8888:8888 jammont/isofit
+  $ docker run --rm --shm-size=16gb -p 8888:8888 jammont/isofit

 This will start up the Jupyterlab server on port `8888`.
 Navigate to `127.0.0.1:8888` in a web browser to start using the server.

-To shutdown, hit CTRL-C three times in the running terminal.
+To shutdown, hit CTRL-C in the running terminal.

 Building the Image